 With so much to do in Mykonos, every minute of a vacation could be filled with a special experience and activity.
 The four here are sure to make some happy memories:

 Privately touring the impressive coastline and area around Mykonos would be a lovely way to spend the day.
-Either in a luxury catamaran or sailboat, stop at the Rineia North Beach for a refreshing swim and then on to Chapel Bay, where guests can lay on the beach surrounded by untouched nature.
-The more adventurous can explore the island on foot.
+Either in a luxury catamaran or sailboat, stop at the Rineia North Beach for a refreshing swim and then on to Chapel Bay, where you can lay on the beach surrounded by untouched nature.
+If you’re more adventurous, you can explore the island on foot.
 The third stop is Delos, with plenty of time to swim in the crystal waters, put on a pair of goggles and flippers and see underwater life up close.
 At Delos, the trip will include a visit to one of the most famous archaeological sites in Greek history: The birthplace of the Ancient God Apollo.

 Greek cuisine is heavenly, and what better way to spend some time than learning the secrets of Greek fare by taking a private cooking class.
 Learn how to handle filo dough to prepare savory and sweet dishes like feta parcels with honey and sesame or spanakopita!
 Fledgling chefs can learn how to prepare a main or salad as well as a Greek meze table that includes local cheese, taramosalata, and other tasty bites.

 Disembark on a luxury sailboat to the uninhabited islands of Delos for a guided visit to the UNESCO-listed archaeological site, considered to be the birthplace of Apollo.
 Savor the good life with an onboard Greek lunch and refreshing cocktails.
-Or guests can customize their own itineraries.
+You can also customize your own itinerary.

 Northern winds especially, called “meltemia,” blow powerfully and nearly constantly in all the Cyclades, including Mykonos.
-Visitors to the island must check out the windmills at Kato Myli.
+You must check out the windmills at Kato Myli.
 The 16 windmills still standing have been renovated and preserved, are a magnificent landmark, and some of the most photographed structures on the island.